 Thankfully, all these concerns can be circumvented with the right combination of smart space design, cleaning protocols and CDC-recommended best practices.
 Keep reading to learn how to leverage space design techniques in your building to give people the peace of mind they’re looking for.

-6 Ways to Reimagine Room Design and Keep People Safe
+6 Ways to Reimagine Room and Office Design and Keep People Safe

 After months working apart, many remote employees say they’re looking forward to the day they can return to “business as usual” in order to interact with others, rekindle social connections and collaborate in ways that are difficult to do over video conferencing.